Jane-Bond/test-task-algorithm/README.md

 It should return a string.
 2. Next from that string of the first unique letters in each word it finds first unique letter in this new string and returns it.

-For example, for this example string:
+For this example string it should return letter "m" :

 The Tao gave birth to machine language.
 Machine language gave birth to the assembler.